Cape Verdean organized crime: Switzerland

-The small Swiss city of Martigny is home to two main criminal organizations, one Albanian mafia gang and another gang composed of persons of Cape Verdean descent, which have traditionally rivalled each other over the monopoly in trafficking of narcotics and other criminal activities in the country's Valais region.
+The small Swiss city of Martigny is home to two main criminal organizations, one Albanian mafia gang and another gang composed of persons of Cape Verdean descent, which have traditionally rivaled each other over the monopoly in trafficking of narcotics and other criminal activities in the country's Valais region.
 This has occasionally led to shootings and murders between the two parties.

 United States

 New England

 The New England region in the United States, especially the cities of Boston and Brockton in Massachusetts and the Rhode Island state, is home to a sizeable Cape Verdean community.
 Several of the region's neighborhoods are home to street gangs.
 While larger and more structured gangs exist, a notable example is the gang named Cape Verdean Outlaws, the vast majority of the Cape Verdean street gangs are based and named after their respective neighborhoods such as the Hendry Street Gang and the Woodward Avenue Gang.
 These gangs sometimes cooperate, but also often rival with each other leading to murder and violent clashes over turf.

 The level of organization and sophistication is varying, with several gangs seldom extending beyond local crimes and drug dealing, while some others are involved in large-scale drug trafficking enterprises, as well as extortion, money laundering and strong-arm jobs for locally active American Mafia crews.

-A smaller Cape verdean community had emerged in central North Carolina in the mid 2000s where the youngest of the Faial family currently resides.
+A smaller Cape Verdean community had emerged in central North Carolina in the mid-2000s where the youngest of the Faial family currently resides.
 This gang or family brokers many of the deals between gangs and potentially has the largest outreach from racketeering to strong arm jobs to significant political influence.